-Relationship and Sex Education
+Relationship, Sex & Health Education

-Relationship and Sex education is taught throughout the school.
-Our policy is regularly revised with the staff and parents.
+Relationship, Sex & Health education is taught throughout the school.
+Our policy for this area of the curriculum is explained within our PSHE Policy, and it is regularly revised with the staff and parents.
 It is taught within a trusting, safe environment where children have the confidence to ask questions.
 The policy emphasises the value of family life, of loving relationships and of respect for others.
-Parents and carers are informed before the lessons start and have the right to withdraw their children from all or part of the Relationships and Sex Education provided at school except for those parts included in the statutory Science National Curriculum.
-Those who wish to exercise this right should talk with the class teacher.
+Parents and carers are informed before the lessons start and have the right to withdraw their children from the Sex Education lessons provided at school except for those parts included in the statutory Science National Curriculum.
 The issue of withdrawal will be handled as sensitively as possible and alternative arrangements will be made for any child withdrawn from this aspect of the curriculum.